jrfonseca/memtrail/README.md

 **memtrail** is a `LD_PRELOAD` based memory profiler and leak detector for Linux.

-There are already many other open-source memory debugging/profiling tools for Linux, several of which are listed on Links section below, and the most powerful arguably being Valgrind.
+There are already many other open-source memory debugging/profiling tools for Linux, several of which are listed on the [Links section below](#links), and the most powerful arguably being Valgrind.
 However, I needed a tool that could quantify leaks and identify memory hogs, for long-running and CPU intensive workloads, which simply run too slow under Valgrind's dynamic binary instrumentation, hence this project.

 [![Build Status](https://travis-ci.org/jrfonseca/memtrail.svg?branch=master)](https://travis-ci.org/jrfonseca/memtrail)